If you have spent any time around dementia care professionals, you may have noticed something: they rarely correct their patients.

 Say instead

-When she says she doesn't know where she is
+When they says they doesn't know where they is

 Don't say